nirumand/takeaway/employee_service/README.md

 ```bash
 docker build . -t employee-service:v1
 ```

-## Example Scenario
-To better understand what the service does, we can run following scenario:

-On employee-Service:

-1) Create an employee using post command.
-2) GET resource to verify if the employee is created
-3) Update the employee using put command.
-4) GET Resource to verify if the changes are applied
-5) Delete the resource
-6) Try to GET the resource.
-A Resource not found message should be returned.

-On event-Service

-- Monitor the events on kafka using kafka-consumer script.
-- Use the event-service endpoint to retrieve all the events specific to an employeeId

-Finally we will delete the create employee entity.

 ## Clean up
 To clean up all the created containers using following instructions: